About

 Peg was a founder member of KAOS (Kingston Artists’ Open Studios) which was established in 2010

-Peg is a member of the Southbank Printmakers
+Peg has been a member of the Southbank Printmakers since 2015

 Peg was a member of Richmond Printmakers from 2011-2021